jjmchew/jjmchew.github.io/RB139/05-spotQuesAnswers.md

 ---

 34
-==What does the following code tell us about explicitly returning from proc's and lambda's? (once again probably not assessed on this, but good to know ;)==
+What does the following code tell us about explicitly returning from proc's and lambda's? (once again probably not assessed on this, but good to know ;)
 ```ruby
 def lambda_return
   puts "Before lambda call."